There are two locations to configure settings that affect how your app is built:

 To set Android as your default build platform, click the Switch Platform button.

-When you have specified your build settings, click the Build button to create your build.
+After you specify your build settings, click the Build button to create your build.
 To build the app, click Build And Run to create and run your build on the platform you have specified.
-In Platform, select Android.

 Unity uses the Ericsson Texture Compression (ETC) format for textures that don’t have individual texture format overrides.
 When building an APK to target specific hardware, use the Texture Compression option to override this default behavior.
 Texture Compression is a global setting for the Project.
 If a texture has a specific override on it, that texture is not affected by the Texture Compression setting.
 For additional information, see Textures.